 The Foreign Bank Account Report (FBAR) - FinCEN Form 114

 And Form 8938 - Statement of Foreign Financial Assets (FATCA)

 Any person or entity subject to the jurisdiction of the United States (including individuals, corporations, partnerships, trusts, and estates) having a financial interest in, or signature or other authority over, bank accounts, securities, or other financial accounts all together having a value exceeding $10,000 in a foreign country shall report such a relationship.

-Because they keep records going back six years, ensure that you are FBAR compliant for the past six years!
+The U.S. Treasury keeps records going back six years, therefore, ensure that you are FBAR compliant for the past six years!

 Examples of FBAR reportable financial accounts/assets include but are not limited to the following:

-Any of the above accounts owned by another person even if they were not a U.S. person, but on which you had power of attorney or signature authority (e.g. Vollmacht) such as your spouse's, parent's or children's financial accounts.
+Any of the above accounts owned by another person even if they were not a U.S. person, but on which you had power of attorney or signature authority (e.g. Vollmacht) such as your spouse's, parent's or children's financial accounts - whether partly or solely.

 Employer pension plans (but not national pensions).